-The Best Headphones for Sleeping 2021Updated on January 28, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Headphones for Sleeping 2021Updated on January 18, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Some sleepers use headphones to drown out their partner’s snoring, rowdy neighbors, or other background noises, while others find that they fall asleep more easily when listening to music or other audio.
 The best headphones for sleeping are those that meet your needs in terms of comfort, sound, and control.

 There are a variety of factors to consider when purchasing headphones for sleeping, such as the design and shape of the headphones, whether or not the headphones have Bluetooth capabilities, and how much noise the headphones cancel out, if any.
 Different sleepers have different preferences in all of these features, but everyone wants headphones that feel comfortable on, aren’t going to fall off, and have a nice sound.